 Since being awarded the funding in 2017 a range of engagement events and activities have taken place across the area.

-Based on feedback from the events plans have been drawn up and are now out for consultation.
+Based on feedback from the events plans were drawn up, ideas collated and then consulted on.

 Prince Street was a rat run.
 A narrow street full of parked cars.
 Passing vehicles, vans and lorries would mount the pavement causing accidents and damage to property.
 Children walking to and from school were not safe.

 So, residents campaigned to close it to cars prioritising pedestrians and cyclists.

 Lewisham Council officers alongside Lewisham Council Cabinet members supported the idea and in September the road was closed for a six month trial period using four large planters designed by Meristem.

 The pub in the street, the Dog & Bell, have embraced it fully by creating an outdoor social space.